 - Someone with strong Customer service skills and experience – Sales (persuasive speaking), Empathy, Communication skills, Adaptability and Patience.

 - Preferably someone with training experience but for the right person providing this training could be an excellent investment.

 - A good eye for design (as mentioned in my previous article colour, fonts and imagery are all extremely important aspects of designing pages for the www)

 I never insisted on technical skills, apart from being curious, as the technology skills required for most platforms these days are low level and can easily be taught.

-The benefits of someone with a strong customer service background is that they are more likely to have natural empathy.
-This means that when they are tasked in preparing content on a webpage/class page they have the ability to view content from the user’s perspective.
+The benefit of someone with a strong customer service background is that they are more likely to have natural empathy.
+This means that when they are tasked with preparing content on a webpage/class page they have the ability to view content from the user’s perspective.